JetBrains/guide/site/pytest/tutorials/visual_pytest/jump_to_error/index.md

 ## Testing our constructor

-Set your PyCharm display into _TDD-mode_ with your `player` class on the left and your `test_player` class on the right.
+Set your PyCharm display into _TDD-mode_ with your `Player` class on the left and your `test_player` module on the right.

-Let's make our `player` class a dataclass before we go any further:
+Let's make our `Player` class a dataclass before we go any further:

 ```python
 import dataclasses